dragon-dune/dragon-dune/docs/README.md

 maximum number of cards.
 For each card up for bid, one at a time.

 1. The Elves, and only the Elves, are shown the card.
 2. Players, starting with the Starting Bidder, bid on card.
+Note that players may continue to bid even if previously they had passed on the card.
 3. The winner receives the card and pays the Dwarves.

     -   If the Dwarves win the artifact, their payment is payed to the bank.